Skip to content

 Transport

 We then transport it to nearby sites where we sink the CO2.
-We partner with construction recyclers to harbor our mineralization technology at their plants, where we inject the CO2 into finely crushed demolition concrete granules.
+We partner with construction recyclers to harbor our mineralization technology at their plants, where we inject the CO2 into finely crushed demolition aggregate.

 3